What We Do To Train Providers In CAMS (Collaborative Assessment and Management of Suicidality)

 After completing either the CAMS Book, Online Video Course and/or CAMS Practical Role-Play Training

-• How to address set-backs and maintaining a collaborative approach
+• How to address set-backs and maintain a collaborative approach.

 CAMS Education Day

-This remote or on-site program provides an overview of data and theories regarding suicide rates, information about the field of suicidology and suicide prevention.
+This online or on-site program provides an overview of data and theories regarding suicide rates, information about the field of suicidology and suicide prevention.

 • It is intended for large audiences of healthcare providers and administrators, and it is appropriate for settings ranging from hospital networks and state agencies to counseling centers and school districts.